Over time, your content may eventually decline in value to your desired audience.

 A full SEO content audit process can help extract the following issues with your website content:

 With the help of AI, search engines are getting better at detecting content that does not best serve the user.

 Some of your articles will be from your earliest days, and they may not be as detailed or well-written as your more mature pieces.

 Some of your content will become outdated.
 Some of it will simply cease to be relevant to your modern priorities.

 Whatever the case, your old articles will no longer bring as much value as they should, and your SEO will suffer.

-That’s where a content audit comes into play.
-With a content audit, you’ll evaluate the current state of your onsite content, including posts from the past and present, then use that information to cull, combine, and improve your content.
-If done right, it should improve your average visitor’s experience and simultaneously help you increase your search engine rankings.
+That’s where a website content audit checklist comes into play.
+With a website content audit checklist, you’ll evaluate the current state of your onsite content, including posts/blog post from the past and present, then use that information to cull, combine, and improve your content.
+If done right, it should improve your average website visitors experience and simultaneously help you increase your search engine rankings.

-Let’s start with a brief overview of what a content audit is, and ultimately what it’s meant to help you do.
-In this guide, we’re going to explore two primary applications for your content audit:
+Let’s start with a brief overview of what a website content audit checklist is, and ultimately what it’s meant to help you do.
+In this guide, we’re going to explore two primary applications for your SEO content audit: